D.C. police, protesters clash again near Black Lives Matter Plaza

 The large sound of the deployment could be heard for blocks.
 Smoke from the police munitions could be seen wafting in the air.

-Two units of bike officers had pedaled into Black Lives Matter Plaza to descend on demonstrators, and clear the intersection at K Street.
-Police chased and tackled some protesters.
+Two units of bike officers had pedaled into Black Lives Matter Plaza to descend on demonstrators, and clear the intersection at I Street.
+Officers were seen tackling fleeing demonstrators and swinging their bikes at people as they appeared to take several protesters into custody and shove others away from the plaza.

+Officers were seen slamming people against parked vehicles and pinning others against the sidewalk.
+Other officers formed a line with bicycles and continued to shout orders to clear the area.

+It was not immediatly clear if protesters or police officers were injured.

 Dozens of demonstrators scattered to downtown streets and attempted to regroup to try to determine who might have been taken into custody or who may have needed medical treatment for dealing with irritants deployed by police.